 A home that needs repairs will have costs for the buyer immediately after the sale.
 Because of this, most buyers will be less willing to pay the same price than they would for a home in good condition.

-A real estate agent familiar with your local area can help with pricing the home low enough to be attractive but at a fair price for what the house has to offer.
+A real estate professional familiar with your local area can help with pricing the home low enough to be attractive but at a fair price for what the house has to offer.
 They can also focus on the benefits of the home in the listing.
 For instance, a home may need investment in a new roof or HVAC, but it might also be in the service area of a wide variety of educational and recreational options.

 Understand the Buyers

 There are some benefits to selling a home as-is.
 Buyers who are open to as-is houses tend to fall into one or more of a few categories.
-Some are investors who intend to flip a home or rent it out.
+Some are real estate investors who intend to flip a home or rent it out.
 These individuals often have experience making repairs and will not be put off by having to do some work to make money on their investment.
 They’re also typically cash buyers, which has the benefit of less paperwork, a quick closing, no risk of financing falling through, and more.

 Remodelers with skills and experience with home repairs may be in the market for an as-is home.
 These are often individuals who have a specific vision for a home and won’t be worried about putting in the effort to make it a reality.